 The Direct grant from the EU-AITF to the Mauritius Ports Authority (MPA) will be used to mitigate the negative environmental and social impacts of the project.
 The grant will reinforce MPA’s efforts to conserve the port environment and developing Port-Louis as a "green port".
 The majority of the EU-AITF funds (EUR 2.063 million) will part-finance the construction of the rock bund to create reclamation land, while the rest of the funds will be used to finance the deployment of a silt screen for coral protection (EUR 405,000) and protect the bird sanctuary (EUR 225,000).
-The works are on-going and expected to be finalised by mid-2017.
+The works are on-going and expected to be finalised by end of 2017.